photonetworkde - Fotolia

 Time-series monitoring systems include the open source project Prometheus, which is popular among Kubernetes shops, as well as commercial offerings from InfluxData and Wavefront, the latter of which VMware acquired last year.

 DevOps monitoring with these tools gives enterprise IT shops such as Houghton Mifflin Harcourt, an educational book and software publisher based in Boston, a unified view of both business and IT infrastructure metrics.
 It does so over a longer period of time than the Datadog monitoring product the company used previously, which retains data for only up to 15 months in its Enterprise edition.

 "Our business is very cyclical as an education company," said Robert Allen, director of engineering at Houghton Mifflin Harcourt.
 "Right before the beginning of the school year, our usage goes way up, and we needed to be able to observe that [trend] year over year, going back several years."

-Allen's engineering team got its first taste of InfluxData as a long-term storage back end for Prometheus, which at the time was limited in how much data could be held in its storage subsystem -- Prometheus has since overhauled its storage system in version 2.0.
+Allen's engineering team got its taste of InfluxData as a long-term storage back end for Prometheus, which at the time was limited in how much data could be held in its storage subsystem -- Prometheus has since overhauled its storage system in version 2.0.
 Eventually, Allen and his team decided to work with InfluxData directly.